flows-examples/techpreview2/platforms/data_index_and_jobservice_as_platform_service_postgresql_persistence_knative_eventing/case2/Readme.txt

     DI, with source configuration
     JS, with sink and source configuration
     The workflow with no eventing related configuration at all.
-    The deployment will fail. (it has no way to communicate wit the DI and JS)
+    The WF deployment will fail. (it has no way to communicate wit the DI and JS)

 kubectl create namespace case2-kn-eventing kubectl delete namespace case2-kn-eventing